jhbastek/PhysicsInformedShellStructures/README.md

 # Physics-Informed Neural Networks for Shell Structures

-We introduce a framework to simulate the mechanical small-strain response of shell structures via PINNs.
+We introduce a framework to simulate the mechanical small-strain response of shell structures via PINNs as described in ['Physics-Informed Neural Networks for shell structures'](https://doi.org/10.1016/j.euromechsol.2022.104849).

 To run the studies, simply clone this repository via
 ```